nimblehq/flutter-templates/README.md

 Follow these steps to set up a new project from the template:

-1. Clone or download this repository to your local machine.
+1. Use [Use this template](https://github.com/new?template_name=flutter-templates&template_owner=nimblehq) feature to create your new project repository or clone this template repository to your local machine.

 2. Fetch all required bricks by running the command: